saquibw/RepoScorer/README.md

 Password: password

 ## Token Pool Implementation
 The system uses a token pool to authenticate requests to GitHub, with each token allowing 30 requests per minute.
 Every minute, the token's usage counter is reset by GitHub.
 We store these counters in Redis to track the usage of each token.
 When making an API request, the system picks a token from the pool based on its current counter.
-For simplicity, the tokens are currently stored in the docker-compose.yml file, but it is recommended to use secret management tools for better security in production environments.